 Figure 34.
-Kelvin Helmholtz instability test at high resolution, using a $1024 \times 1024$ initial mesh.
+Kelvin Helmholtz instability test at high resolution, using a 1024×1024 initial mesh.
 We compare results obtained with the moving-mesh approach (left panel) to those on a fixed grid (right panel), at time t = 2.0.
 Quite strikingly, small-scale features of the flow are preserved in the moving mesh code with much less mixing, albeit at the price of earlier generation of asymmetries in the flow.

-nal result at t = 2.0 obtained for the same initial conditions when the mesh is kept fixed instead, in one case calculated with our own code, in the other with ATHENA.
-Reassuringly, the two codes give nearly indistinguishable solutions when a fixed mesh is used.
-This confirms that our code AREPO is comparable in accuracy to state-of-the-art second order accurate Eulerian codes when run with a fixed mesh.
-The two fixed-mesh calculations of Figure 32 can also be compared to the moving-mesh result shown in the top four panels.
-Clearly, the results are qualitatively similar, but there is substantially more mixing in the fixed-mesh calculations, which wash out the KH-billows to nearly constant density at this resolution.
+which wash out the KH-billows to nearly constant density at this resolution.
 While this effect is expected to become smaller with increasing resolution, the effective numerical diffusivity of the Eulerian calculation is clearly much higher than that of the moving mesh approach, a finding that is also expected based on the advection tests of a contact discontinuity carried out at the beginning of this section.
-There is also a further important difference between the moving-mesh and the fixed-mesh results.
+There is also a further important difference between the movingmesh and the fixed-mesh results.
 In the non-linear regime, the KH instability appears to evolve somewhat faster for the moving-mesh approach than for the fixed mesh.
-In fact, the fixed-mesh result at t = 2.0 is more similar to the t = 1.5 moving-mesh output than to its t = 2.0 output.
+In fact, the fixed-mesh result at t=2.0 is more similar to the t=1.5 moving-mesh output than to its t=2.0 output.

-We next consider the ability of the schemes to cope with additional bulk fluid motion, or in other words, with a transformation into a boosted frame of reference.
-To this end we simply add a constant velocity vector to all cells of the initial conditions, and we shall again compare the results at time t = 2.0.
+We next consider the ability of the schemes to cope with

+additional bulk fluid motion, or in other words, with a transformation into a boosted frame of reference.
+To this end we simply add a constant velocity vector to all cells of the initial conditions, and we shall again compare the results at time t=2.0.
 The physics does not change due to such a Galilean boost, and we should therefore get the same results.
 We have already seen that this is not in general the case for Eulerian codes.
 Here we test how strong the resulting effects are in practice.
-In Figure 33, we show what AREPO returns for velocities equal to v = 1, 10, or 100, imposed both in the xand y-directions, if the mesh is kept fixed.
-Thanks to the periodic boundary conditions, the system will have returned at time t = 2.0 again to the its original position, after the code had to advect it one or several times through the box.
+In Figure 33, we show what AREPO returns for velocities equal to v=1, 10, or 100, imposed both in the x-and y-directions, if the mesh is kept fixed.
+Thanks to the periodic boundary conditions, the system will have returned at time t=2.0 again to the its original position, after the code had to advect it one or several times through the box.
 In principal, all three results should therefore be identical.
 But the actual results are very different; in this Eulerian mode, the code's result and hence the error in the calculation is a strong function of the magnitude of the bulk velocity relative to the rest-frame of the calculation.
 Especially when these velocities become supersonic, the calculated solution can become qualitatively and quantitatively inaccurate.
 For the somewhat brutal test of v = 100, the calculated solution is completely dominated by advection errors, with the density field in the box becoming almost homogeneous.
 We have also evolved the same initial conditions with the ATHENA code, finding very similar results.
 We expect this behaviour to be generic for Eulerian codes.
 The accuracy with which fluid instabilities are calculated across contact discontinuities quickly deteriorates if the contact discontinuity moves.
 In contrast, when we run the same initial conditions with the moving mesh of AREPO, we recover the same results in all three cases, and they are identical to the v = 0 result shown in Figure 32.

 Figure 35.
-Time evolution of a Rayleigh-Taylor instability in simulation with a moving (top) and a static (bottom) mesh.
-The resolution is quite low, only $48 \times 144$ cells have been used for this test.
+Time evolution of a Rayleigh-Taylor instability in simulations with a moving (top) and a static (bottom) mesh.
+The resolution is quite low, only 48×144 cells have been used for this test.